-Many ER visits happen due to a chest pain.
-Most people with pain in the chest do not have heart attack.
-It is usually caused by anxiety, heart burn, musculoskeletal pain or other reasons.
+Many ER visits happen due to chest pain.
+Most people with pain in the chest do not have a heart attack.
+It is usually caused by anxiety, heartburn, musculoskeletal pain or other reasons.
 However, chest pain may be due to cardiac conditions or blood clots in the pulmonary arteries and should be investigated.

-Heart attacks and blood clots in the lungs can lead to a death.
+Heart attacks and blood clots in the lungs can lead to death.
 Sometimes symptoms of heart attack are very mild and can be easily missed.
-It can present as a mild abdominal pain or nausea.
+It can present as mild abdominal pain or nausea.
 It usually happens in women, people with diabetes and older than 60.

-Symptoms that are most-likely due to a serious problem are:
+Symptoms that are most likely due to a serious problem are:

 Physicians use different tools to diagnose and treat heart attack:

 Blood tests to determine if heart muscle was damaged by a lack of blood supply (cardiac enzymes), or by clots in the lung blood vessels from “pulmonary embolism or PE” (clot markers).